massalabs/massa/docs/technical-doc/api.rst

     [String];

-The strings must be keypairs.
+The strings must be secret keys.

 -   No return.